scikit-learn-contrib/MAPIE/notebooks/regression/exoplanets.md

 exo_df.info()
 ```

 The dataset contains 21 variables giving complementary information about the properties of the discovered planet, the star around which the planet revolves, together with the type of discovery method.
-7 variables are categorical, and 14 are continuous.
+7 features are categorical, and 14 are continuous.

-Some properties show high dispersions among exoplanets and stars due to the astronomical nature of such systems.
-We therefore decide to use a log transformation for the following variables to approach normal distributions.
+Some properties show high variance among exoplanets and stars due to the astronomical nature of such systems.
+We therefore decide to use a log transformation for the following features to approach a normal distribution.

 ```python
 exo_df["Stellar_Mass_[Solar_mass]"].loc[exo_df["Stellar_Mass_[Solar_mass]"] == 0] = np.nan